farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Gift of Faith.** +2 to defend with Will against fear and despair.
 (Peter Blake)
 - **Indomitable/Fearless.** +2 to defend against Provoke attacks specifically related to intimidation and fear.
 (Fate Core, p.127)
 - **Inner Strength.** +2 to defend with Will against someone trying to get inside your head – be it through psychic means or through extensive torture. (adapted from Spirit of the Century SRD, §6.23.2)
-- **Mind of Steel.** Magical mental influence is useless against your fortress-like mind! +2 to Will when using it to defend against supernatural mental attacks. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Mind of Steel.** Magical mental influence is useless against your fortress-like mind! +2 to Will when using it to defend against supernatural mental attacks.
 - **Set In My Ways.** You're old.
 It took you decades to form your beliefs and you're not about to abandon them.
-Add +2 to your Will when using it to resist attempts to change your deeply-held beliefs or your core identity. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Add +2 to your Will when using it to resist attempts to change your deeply-held beliefs or your core identity.
-- **Stubborn Faith.** You cling to your beliefs with amazing determination. +2 to Will when overcoming or defending against attempts to make you act directly against the principles of your faith. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Stubborn Faith.** You cling to your beliefs with amazing determination. +2 to Will when overcoming or defending against attempts to make you act directly against the principles of your faith.
 - **Trust In My Leader.** Pick a person or being who has authority over you and whom you trust.
-You gain +2 to Will whenever you resist attempts to undermine that trust. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You gain +2 to Will whenever you resist attempts to undermine that trust.

 ### Stress and Consequences